ApriyadiH/tbheroesserver/TDL.md

 - use initial quantity and current quantity (request)
 - middlewares on important API (general)
 - change status in donor to something more understandable like isDone (donor)
+- Find better way to implement admin middleware if it is exist. (admin middleware)